• About Motown Junkies

 You can jump straight to the full list of reviews so far in the Master Index, or browse by label instead.

-If you're looking for something a bit more specific, you can click an artist or songwriter's name in the lists over on the right to see all the reviews for that category that have been done so far; the number in brackets after their name indicates how many reviews they've had to date.
-(Only people whose records I've already discussed appear there at the moment - more names will be added to the lists all the time as I work my way through Motown's history, so do keep checking back!)
+If you're looking for something a bit more specific, you can click an artist's name in the "Artist" menu at the top of the screen to see a little biography and all the reviews we've done for them so far.
+Only people whose records I've already discussed appear there at the moment - more names will be added to the lists all the time as I work my way through Motown's history, so do keep checking back!

-Alternatively, the front page displays excerpts from the most recent reviews, and on the right hand side of the screen you'll see a list of the most recent entries and also a sampling of the most popular entries from the last 48 hours.
+Alternatively, the front page displays excerpts from the most recent reviews, and on the right hand side of the screen you'll see a list of the most recent entries and also a sampling of the most popular entries from the last 48 hours, as well as the latest comments left by visitors.

 Dive in, explore and have fun!